-IELTS Speaking | Equipment, Hi-tech Equipment, Modern Machines, Solving Problems with Equipment
+IELTS Speaking Practice | Equipment, Hi-Tech Equipment

-Part 3 Questions about Equipment
+Questions about Equipment and Technology

 Can you think of any examples of modern machines or high-tech equipment that people have in their homes today?